psuanm5030/Yahoo_API_Check_Transactions/README.md

 4. Run `pip install -r requirements.txt` to install the packages necessary.
 This will install the packages into your virtualenv within your project.
 5. Run Locally first.
 Run the "check_trans.py" script.
 The console will automatically open up a browser window and ask you to authenticate.
 Copy the 7 character code and paste into console.
 This will create the "yahoo_creds.pkl" file which will be used indefinitely to refresh your tokens.
     - Be sure to setup the "config_example.yml" file and eliminate "_example" from the filename.
     - Be sure to set `LOCAL_DEBUG = True` in the "config_example.yml" file for local testing.
+Once completed, change to False before zipping and uploading to AWS.
 6. Because AWS Lambda wants a .ZIP package (inclusive of the packages and scripts), you must create a .ZIP file.
     - First edit this "create_package.sh" script and replace "AWS_Lambda" with the name of your root directory.
     - In the root directory of your project, run the "create_package.sh" script.
 This will zip up all the requisite files into a file named "package.zip".
 This will be uploaded to AWS in a few steps.